This started as music.

 And the Lair knows it.

 Smoke hangs low, stitched into the heat of bodies pressed together, into the sour-sweet mix of beer and perfume and something darker underneath.
-The music is there, but it hasn’t yet taken full hold.
+The music is there, but it hasn’t yet taken full root.

-Lair is waiting.
+The Lair is waiting.

 Vlad drops from the stage into the crowd, and the change is immediate.

 A hard white spotlight snaps down on him, too bright, too clean for a place like this, and everything else recedes.
 The band pulls back.
 The noise folds in on itself.
-Even the Lair draws inward and holds.
+Even the Lair draws inward and stops.

 Vlad stands in the center of it, smiling like he owns not just the stage, but the pause.